 Short Long • Range OVP Protection Triggers an alarm if the DC output voltage reaches the defined threshold.
-The DC output will be switched off. ОСР FIDIECTION The DC output will be switched off.
-OPP OverPower Protection Triggers an alarm if the DC output power reaches the defined threshold.
+The DC output will be switched off. ОСР OverCurrent Protection Triggers an alarm if the DC output current reaches the defined threshold.
+The DC output will be switched off.
+0 A1.1 OPP OverPower Protection Triggers an alarm if the DC output power reaches the defined threshold.
 The DC output will be switched off.
 0 W1.1P {Nom}